 The vehicle upon which business moves is the corporate entity.
 Whether the entity is a corporation, a limited liability company, a partnership, or any other business entity, the long-term success of the business entity can depend entirely on how the entity is formed and how well it is maintained throughout its existence.
 Curt assists clients through entity formation, the drafting and maintaining of bylaws, partnership agreements, buy-sell agreements, documentations, shareholder issues, board of director minutes and counseling clients through governance issues.

-Curt has been selected by his peers for inclusion in The Best Lawyers in America® 2023 edition for Corporate Law.
+Curt has been selected by his peers for inclusion in The Best Lawyers in America® 2023 & 2024 editions for Corporate Law.

 The success of a business enterprise is largely dependent upon its employees.
 Employees are the human resource upon which a business develops its products and services, and upon which the products and services are ultimately delivered to customers, clients, patients, and other consumers.
 The reputation of a business is in large part connected to the competence of its employees.
 Employment laws are often complex and can ensnare the unwary.
 A business not only has to address complex state and federal employment laws, but the laws often vary from state to state.
 Curt has extensive experience in counseling management, in small or local business, as well as national and international business, through routine and complex employment matters.
 Curt guides clients through employment practices, discipline and discharge of employees, employment handbooks and policy manuals, personnel files, negotiation of employment agreements and separation agreements, non-competition and non-solicitation matters, confidentiality, FMLA, ADA, wage/hour compliance, exempt / non-exempt classifications, leaves of absence, government inquiries, internal investigations, and most other employment related matters.

 Whether a business owns or leases property, or an individual buys and sells real estate, Curt assists clients through numerous real estate and property matters as well as the financing instruments that often accompany real estate transactions.